paul-em/webrtc-connect-util/README.md

-# webrtc-connect
+# webrtc-connect-util
 `
-npm install webrtc-connect
+npm install webrtc-connect-util
 `

 You will need a custom signaling server to use this.